laspsandoval/ialirt-data-access/README.md

 ### Query / Search for logs

-Find all files from a given year, day of year, and instance
+Find all files from a given year, day of year, and instance.

 ```bash
 $ ialirt_data_access --url <url> ialirt-log-query --year <year> --doy <doy> --instance <instance>